pinout-xyz/Pinout.xyz/README.md

 ./draft/unpublish myboard
 ```
 (this will file the overlay back into the draft folder, ready for review)

+*note 1: you will need several python modules installed on your system to render and serve a local version of the site, run*
+*`pip install -r requirements.txt` from the top of the repository tree to install the required modules.*

+*note 2: if you are facing issues with your preview (board not showing, text update not appearing, etc.), you can fix it by erasing your browser's cache (image and cache file only).*

 If you feel that the requirements for submissions is beyond your current possibilities, you may raise an [issue](https://github.com/Gadgetoid/Pinout.xyz/issues) requesting the addition of a specific board instead and we'll consider it!